Networking

 Limitations

-- approx. 12-20 people maximum – afterwards the tiny Glitch server instance becomes slow
+- approx. 15-20 people maximum – afterwards the small default Glitch server instance becomes slow